7 Reasons Crazy House is the Most Unique Attraction in Dalat Vietnam

 It’s “almost” a miracle because Dang Viet Nga is the daughter of a former President.
 While those powerful connections may have made her victory possible, they didn’t guarantee it.
 She had to repeatedly fight official opposition and public ridicule.
 Imagine the frustration.
 She wins one official battle only to face another and another.
 It went on like that for years.
 Construction of the Crazy House had many long delays, and Dang Viet Nga accumulated substantial debt.
 The temptation to give up must have been intense.
 She was already among Vietnam’s elite.

 The Crazy House was not her ticket to fame and fortune.
-The Crazy House was her ticket to headaches and heartburn, but it was also her passion, her contribution to the world, and her triumph.
+It was her ticket to headaches and heartburn, but it was also her passion, her contribution to the world, and her triumph.
 Whatever your artistic taste, the Crazy House is inspiring on a human level.

 Nothing in contemporary Vietnamese architecture comes close to the iconic status of the Crazy House.
 There is nothing like it.
-Vietnam has some gorgeous and impressive buildings and brides, but none of them has the outlandish individuality of the Crazy House.
+Vietnam has some gorgeous and impressive buildings and brides, but none of them has the outlandish individuality of this iconic structure.
 It is a marvel of design, a marvel of engineering, and a marvel of playfulness.

 If you want to learn more about Vietnamese culture, you’ve got to visit the Crazy House.
 It will challenge your expectations about a communist society.
 The dominant theme is living in nature with individuality, freedom, and joy.Vietnam has some gorgeous and impressive buildings and brides, but none of them has the outlandish individuality of the Crazy House.Click To Tweet